MaxKot/Log4JDash/README.md

 DisposableCollection class is also provided for easier buildup of event filters.
 Please not that complex filters (such as And, Or and Not filters) do **not** take ownership of its parts, i.e. child filters must be explicitly disposed by the client code.

+## Building

+Use build.bat script to build Log4JParserC, Log4JParserCpp Log4JParserDashNet and Log4JDash.Web
+projects.
+Use serc\build.proj targets BuildParserC, BuildParserCpp, BuildParserNet and BuildDashWeb to build a specific project.

+All build outputs are placed in 'out' folder.
+Folder 'build' contains intermediate build outputs.